 Who doesn’t like the sparkle and sizzle of an Independence Day celebration?
-For checking out fireworks, the National Mall is a classic choice, but the whopping 700,000 people that gather for the event can be overwhelming for little ones (and big ones, too).
+For checking out fireworks, the National Mall is a classic choice, but crowds at this 4th of July event can be overwhelming for little ones (and big ones, too).
 Try heading to one of these less populated venues for an equally dazzling display without the throng of tourists.

 When: July 4, 3 pm-10 pm (fireworks start at 9:15 pm)

 Where: Old Town Manassas, 9431 West St., Manassas, VA

 Leesburg Independence Day Celebration

 This historic town kicks off festivities with an all-day event starting at 9:45 a.m.; American Originals Fife and Drum Corps will perform a military-style tribute at the intersection of King and Market streets as a prelude to the Independence Day Parade (which kicks off at 10 a.m.).
 After the parade, return to Ida Lee Park for a free outdoor concert at 6 p.m. followed by the real show at 9:30 p.m.; Leesburg hosts the largest fireworks display in Loudoun county.